caratooo/207-Youtube/README.md

 About our description:
 - To "connect" means to input their channel ID (or, potentially just the channel name, we're still deciding on how that would work)
-- Still deciding if we want to add statistical analysis to the statistics part.
+- Still deciding what type of statistical analysis will be added to the statistics part.